-It's the dish everyone's expecting on the holidays, but it's so easy to make, you can serve it any day.
-Beyond the creamy, silky-smooth sauce and unmatchable flavor, its simplicity is what makes Campbell’s Green Bean Casserole so appealing.
-Just six ingredients and 10 minutes to put together, this family-pleasing side has been a favorite for over 60 years.
-Not only that, it's easy to make ahead!
-See Recipe Tips to learn how.
+It is the dish everyone is expecting on the holidays, but it is so easy to make, you can serve it any day.
+Created by Campbell Test Kitchen Manager Dorcas Reilly in 1955, its creamy, smooth sauce and unmatchable flavor combined with its simplicity makes Green Bean Casserole so appealing.
+Just six ingredients and 10 minutes to put together, this family pleasing side has been a favorite for over 60 years.
+Looking to try a new spin on the traditional?
+Then try: Bacon & Cheddar Green Bean Casserole.

-Stir the soup, milk, soy sauce, black pepper, beans and 1 1/3 cups onions in a 13x9x2-inch baking dish or a 3-quart casserole.
+Stir the soup, milk, soy sauce, black pepper, beans and 2/3 cup onions in a 1 1/2-quart casserole.

 Bake at 350°F. for 25 minutes or until the bean mixture is hot and bubbling.
 Stir the bean mixture.
 Sprinkle with the remaining onions.